fenixburnaby/UT-ReactJS/lessonPlan.md

   * Assign the results to the state
   * Display the state results on the page.
 This can be replaced with a results component later

-## 08-MaterialUI
+## 08-FrontEndApp

+  * Instructions:
-  * We will be incorporating a frontend library for React.
-This means it is not only a lot of css but it's also components!
+    * We will be creating a simple app using Axios for API calls.
-  * Lets remove that bootstrap link in out index.html!
+    * Pair up in groups of 3-4
+    * Your goal will be to create a front-end App to display the data you get back from a API
+    * You must break out your page into components!
+    * You app must take at least 1 input from an input form
+    * Use Github's API https://developer.github.com/v3/repos/ or feel free to use another you may have in mind.

+## 09-NotesTracker